 In the end, Sullivan said, “it was old-fashioned detective work that led to Hartin’s capture.”
-Sullivan sought the assistance of various law enforcement agencies to assist in the search, including the U.S. Marshals Service and the U.S. Department of State.
+Sullivan reached out to various law enforcement agencies, including the U.S. Marshals Service and the U.S. Department of State, for assistance in the search.
 Through these partnerships, investigators learned that Hartin was using the alias Jay Carter.
-The fugitive had a driver’s license in Carter’s name, and other fraudulent documents.
+The fugitive had a driver’s license in Carter’s name and other fraudulent documents.

 “We are still piecing together where he was for all the years he was on the run,” Broadus said.
 “He lived in Florida for a long period of time before he went to North Carolina.
 We also had information he may have lived in California.
 He apparently did freelance computer work to earn money and worked in a bar in Miami.”
 Broadus added that Hartin had roommates and “significant others who might have helped him financially.
 They all deny they knew his real identity.”

 Hartin, now 46 years old, was on the run for 23 years.
 He waived extradition, and U.S. Marshals recently returned him to Massachusetts, where he will now have to answer for his actions in court.